qub Protocol Specification

 9.5 Identity Attestations

-Identity attestations — the mapping of author_pubkey to human-recognisable identity claims such as email, social handles, or passkey credentials — are defined in IDENTITY.md.
-Attestation resolution is a viewer-side progressive enhancement and is not required for signature verification.
+Identity attestations — the mapping of author_pubkey to human-recognisable identity claims such as a qub handle, email address, social handle, or passkey credential — are a viewer-side progressive enhancement and are not required for signature verification.
+Viewers that resolve attestations to a display identity MUST apply the precedence:

 9.6 Size Impact